 Keep in mind that if you do not enroll in Medicare when you first become eligible, you may have to pay a higher premium for a certain period of time (Part A) or for as long as you have coverage (Part B).

 Can I get Medicare Advantage or Part D coverage for prescription drugs after a divorce?

 Anyone who is eligible for Original Medicare (Part A and Part B) may enroll in Medicare Part D prescription drug coverage or Medicare Advantage (Medicare Part C) as long as they live in an area serviced by the plan.

 Medicare Advantage plans are offered by private insurance companies approved by Medicare to provide benefits under the Medicare program; they are an alternate way to get your Medicare benefits.
 By law, Medicare Advantage plans must provide all the same coverage as Original Medicare (except for hospice care, which is still covered under Part A), but they are able to offer additional benefits to their members.
 Many Medicare Advantage plans include Part D coverage for prescription drugs and coverage for routine dental and vision care.

 It’s important to remember that not every plan type and benefit option may be available in all locations.
 You must also continue to pay your Medicare Part B premium plus any other monthly premium required by your plan for as long as you are enrolled.

 Want to know more about Medicare eligibility after a divorce and what options are available?
-I am happy to give you more information and answer your questions.
-If you prefer, you can schedule a phone call or request an email by clicking on the buttons below.
-You can also find out about plan options in your area by clicking the Compare Plans button.
+You can find out about plan options in your area by entering your zip code on this page.